pivotal/docs-tap/services-toolkit/reference/api/instancequery.hbs.md

 metadata:
   # An arbitrary name for the query.
   name: test
-  # The namespace from which query.
-The resulting list of instances is specific
+  # The namespace from which to run the query.
+The resulting list of instances is
-  # to the namespace of the query itself.
+  # specific to the namespace of the query itself.
   namespace: my-apps

 spec: